mrange/pt_src3/README.md

 When I think back of us being 15 year old assembler hackers mostly self-taught I am amazed about how much potential a teenager has.
 Just add motivation and they can do amazing things.

 I talked to a very clever woman when I worked at Ericsson that is about 20 years younger than me.
-She started programming because she played [The Sims](https://www.ea.com/games/the-sims) alot and she figured out that she could make cool stuff in sims by modifying scripts and xml files in the game's folder.
-That was fun and she ended up as a programmer.
+She started programming because she played [The Sims](https://www.ea.com/games/the-sims) alot and she wanted her Sims to have purple eyes and custom clothes.
+She did so by tweaking scripts, images and xml files in the game's folder and found that it was fun and she ended up as a programmer.

 So easy and yet so hard, just motivate the teenager and miracles will happen.